loneliloli/firefighter_robot/README.md

 This work was done with [Arduino IDE](https://www.arduino.cc/en/software) with all its dependencies so it should be launched and executed with such.

-Despite the world progressively moving toward automated systems and self-driving cars, in the event of a fire breaking out in a building, we are still forced to rely on human resources, risking the loss of even more lives.
-Therefore, our system steps in to solve this problem and protect the lives of our heroes.

 Our robot is powered by an ESP32-S2, a low-cost, low-power Wi-Fi microcontroller SoC.
 Despite this, it boasts a rich set of I/O capabilities and high performance under extreme temperatures, making it ideal for our purposes.